Stock Price Prediction Using Machine Learning

 Step 2: Select the Relevant Feature

-Decide which price metric you'll use to train your model; typically, the Open or Close price is preferred.
+Decide which features used in stock price prediction you'll use as metrics to train your model; typically, the Open or Close price is preferred.
 If you're interested in predicting the price at which a stock begins trading each day, stick with the Open column.
-Choosing the right feature ensures the model is aligned with your prediction objective.

 Step 3: Prepare the Data